ankane/strong_migrations/README.md

 #### Bad

 Adding a column with a default value to an existing table causes the entire table to be rewritten.
+During this time, reads and writes are blocked in Postgres, and reads are blocked in MySQL and MariaDB.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[6.0]